 - You have the right to be informed about the collection and use of your personal data.

 - You have the right of access to your personal records or other information that we hold about you.
 We reserve the right to charge a reasonable fee for our administrative costs involved with providing you with access if we receive a request which is manifestly unfounded or excessive to access personal records.
 We may also charge a reasonable fee, in relation to administrative costs, if further copies of your data is requested following your initial request.

 - You have the right to rectify any errors in the data we hold about you.
 If any data or information we hold about you is inaccurate, or out of date, please contact us and we will correct this immediately.

 - You may have the right to have the data we hold about you erased.

 - You have the right to restrict processing.

 - You have the right to ask us to stop processing your personal data for direct marketing purposes.
 You may also specify that you object to direct marketing by particular channels such as by email or telephone.
 If this is the case, please specify the channels you are objecting to in your communications with us.

 - You have the right to data portability.
 If you wish to obtain your data for your own purposes across different services, we will provide this information to you in an electronic format such as a PDF file, CSV file or via other electronic means.
 We reserve the right to charge a reasonable fee for the administrative costs of complying with any requests that are manifestly unfounded or excessive.

 - You have the right not to be subject to automated decision-making, including profiling.

-To assert any of your rights set out above, you should send your request in writing to us using our email: email@example.com.
+To revise your consent, request access, amend or remove your records or assert any of your rights set out above, you should send your request in writing to us using our email: email@example.com.